List of tallest buildings in Los Angeles

 Los Angeles is the second largest city in the United States, and the largest in California, with a metropolitan area population of over 12 million.
 Los Angeles has the largest skyline in California and the West Coast, with over 800 high-rise buildings.
-As of 2025, 30 of them are taller than 492 feet (150 m), placing Los Angeles fifth in the United States.
+Despite being the country's second largest city, Los Angeles ranks fifth in the United States in terms of skyscrapers taller than 492 feet (150 m), with 31 as of 2026, after New York City, Chicago, Miami, and Houston.
 Los Angeles has two supertall skyscrapers, buildings rising above 984 feet (300 m) in height: Wilshire Grand Center, the tallest building in the city and in California, and the U.S. Bank Tower.
 Upon its completion in 1989, the US Bank Tower, at 1018 ft, remained the tallest building in the city until Wilshire Grand Center was built in 2017 to a height of 1100 ft.
+The skyline can be seen from many locations around the Greater Los Angeles Area, including from as far as San Gorgonio Mountain, 82 miles away.

 The history of skyscrapers in Los Angeles began with the 1903 completion of the 13-story Braly Building, which is often regarded as the first high-rise in the city.
 The Braly building has since been converted from a commercial structure to a residential tower and is now known as the "Continental Building".
 The growth of Los Angeles' skyline during the early 20th century was hampered by a height restriction imposed in 1904, prohibiting the construction of any building taller than 150 ft, effectively limiting the height of buildings to 13 stories.
 An exception was made for Los Angeles City Hall, built in 1928, which dominated the skyline for over three decades.